xarcdotdev/hyprorbit/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-## What is hyprorbits?
+## What is hyprorbit?

-Use `hyprorbits module focus code` to instantly switch to your code workspace. hyprorbits manages independent "orbit" contexts while keeping your hotkeys stable across all workspace sets.
+Use `hyprorbit module focus code` to instantly switch to your code workspace. hyprorbit manages independent "orbit" contexts while keeping your hotkeys stable across all workspace sets.

 <!-- <div align="center">
 ![Product Demo][product-screenshot]